On the properties of X-ray corona in Seyfert 1 galaxies: Summary

 \item All these correlations indicate that an optically thin corona is necessary to sustain a hotter corona with a steeper spectrum.
 With the increasing accretion rate, the hotter corona could move vertically away from the central engine and become optically thinner.
-After reaching a certain luminosity, the corona could interact with the seed photons rapidly, which cools the corona down and the reflection fraction increases.
+A systematic and homogeneous analysis of a larger sample of sources is needed to establish the correlation observed between various physical quantities, thereby enhancing our understanding of AGN corona.

 \end{enumerate}